 Are Parent Plus loans eligible?

-We’re sorry to say that they are not—if they are the traditional Parent Plus loans and are not otherwise consolidated into the Direct Consolidation Loans (which do qualify, according to the Student Loan Repayment Program website, under “Information for Applicants”).
+No. If they are the traditional Parent Plus loans and are not otherwise consolidated into the Direct Consolidation Loans (which do qualify, according to the Student Loan Repayment Program webpage under “Information for Applicants”).
 This is because unconsolidated Parent Plus loans represent the assistance that was given to another member of the household and are thus not eligible for federal loan forgiveness programs.
 Accordingly, they would not fit under the requirements of this program.

 -